disutils/disutils-website-translations/README.md

 # Language Integration Documentation for Disutils Team Website

 > [!NOTE]
 > This documentation provides a professional and detailed guide on how to create and integrate new language files for the Disutils Team website.
-It is essential to follow these instructions to ensure consistency, proper functionality, and adherence to project standards.
+It is essential to follow these instructions to ensure consistency, proper functionality, and adherence to project standards..

 ## Table of Contents
 - [Overview](#overview)